 Since 1984, Michigan has had a Family Support Subsidy program that provides monthly payments to qualified families.
-These are families that have a member who is a special education student with the educational label of either a Cognitive Impairment - Severe (CI-S), Severe Multiple Impairment (SXI) or Autism Spectrum Disorder (ASD), and have a taxable income of less than \$60,000 on their state of Michigan tax return.
+These are families that have a member who is a special education student with the educational label of either a Cognitive Impairment - Severe (CI-S), Severe Multiple Impairment (SXI) or Autism Spectrum Disorder (ASD) and have a taxable income of less than \$60,000 on their state of Michigan tax return.
 Please also note that children with ASD must be receiving special education services in a program that qualifies under the Family Support Subsidy law.

-Family Support Subsidy payments (\$222.11 per month) are not counted as income for any programs administered by the Michigan Department of Health and Human Services (GA, ADC, ENP, SNAP, etc.), the federal SSI Program, or Michigan Children's Special Health Care Services.
+The Family Support Subsidy payment remains at \$300.36 per month (eff.
+10/1/2022) for 2023 and is not counted as income for any programs administered by the Michigan Department of Health and Human Services (GA, ADC, ENP, SNAP, etc.), the federal SSI Program, or Michigan Children's Special Health Care Services.
 Family Support Subsidy payments are also considered non-taxable to parents for both federal and Michigan state income tax purposes.
 This non-taxability situation results from the payments being considered as those made by a governmental unit.
 (Michigan Mental Health Code, §R330.1611)

-Note: During the 2017 Michigan legislative year, no bill was introduced that would expand the coverage beyond those children having the special educational labels of Cognitive Impairment - Severe (CI-S), Severe Multiple Impairment (SXI), or Autism Spectrum Disorder (ASD).
+Note: During the 2023 Michigan legislative year, no bill was introduced that would expand coverage beyond those children having the special educational labels of Cognitive Impairment - Severe (CI-S), Severe Multiple Impairment (SXI), or Autism Spectrum Disorder (ASD).